the land of the ever young part one

 Legend has it that the island lies shrouded in mist most of the time, thus shielded from the eyes of mortals, but that one day in every seven years, the fog rolls back to reveal its distant splendour to anyone who might be looking.

-Manannán was not of the Tuatha de Danann, yet when they were defeated by the invading Milesians and forced to retreat to their lands beneath the surface, he came to their aid, helping them to establish amongst themselves a High King.
+There is a sense in the old literature that Manannán was not of the Tuatha de Danann but was perhaps part of a pre-existing pantheon of deities, as he does not play a major role in their stories, just like Danu herself.
+Yet when the Danann were defeated by the invading Milesians and forced to retreat to their lands beneath the surface, he came to their aid, helping them to establish amongst themselves a High King.
 He then shrouded their Sidhe-mounds with fog, to keep them safe from prying eyes and unwanted attention.

 Manannán’s lands were not seen as the land of the dead, as portrayed by Christian belief, but as the land of the ever living, of the ever young.
 As with Hy-Brasil, his lands were said to lie west of Ireland.